 To ensure an effective, long-term waste management program in compliance with applicable permits, laws and regulations, the County proposes to purchase the three properties on which the Landfills are located from LADWP.
 The proposed purchase would not include the water rights associated with the properties.
-The environmental review presented herein focuses on the transfer of ownership of the three properties, re-permitting of the Landfills for continued operation without expansion of use, an exchange of water between the County and LADWP for the Bishop-Sunland Landfill coming from and used in the same general area, the purchase of easements to allow for connection to town water systems at the Independence Landfill and the Lone Pine Landfill, the construction of a waterline within the easements to connect the Independence town water system to Independence Landfill to provide water for landfill operation uses, and the construction of a waterline within the easement to connect the Lone Pine town water system to Lone Pine Landfill to provide water for landfill operation uses.
-The County currently trucks water from the town water systems to the Independence and Lone Pine Landfills.
+The environmental review presented herein focuses on the transfer of ownership of the three properties, re-permitting of the Landfills for continued operation without expansion of use, an exchange of water between the County and LADWP for the Bishop-Sunland Landfill coming from and used in the same general area, the purchase of easements to allow for connection to town water systems at the Independence Landfill and the Lone Pine Landfill, the construction of a waterline within the easements to connect the Independence town water system to Independence Landfill operation uses.
+The County currently trucks water from the town water systems to the Independence and Lone Pine Landfill to provide water for landfills.
 Construction of the waterlines would allow the County to continue to use the same water source, but to discontinue trucking.